benir-o/benir-o/README.md

-## Hi there 👋
+## 🚀 Hello, I am Benir

-I am Benir from Kenya, currently studying Computer Science at Strathmore University.
+This is Benir from Kenya, currently studying Computer Science at Strathmore University.
 I am interested in Mobile App Development, Machine Learning as well as Algorithms and Data Structures.<br>

 <a href="http://www.youtube.com/@Nircode"> `Benir on youtube`</a> <br>